codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-displaying-two-messages.md

 You can put as many statements as you like in the `main` method.
-For example, to display more than one line of output:
+For example, take a look at Hello2.java in the top left corner.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch01/Goodbye.java java -cp code/ch01/ Goodbye )